Delbert Tibbs: Arrest, trial, and conviction

-Though Tibbs had an alibi, he was indicted for the crimes.
 During the trial, the prosecution supplemented the victim's identification with testimony from a jailhouse informant, who claimed Tibbs had confessed to the crime.
+Tibbs claimed he had an alibi.
+However, the prosecution produced a card with Tibbs's signature that directly contradicted part of his alibi.

 The all-white jury convicted Tibbs of murder and rape, and he was sentenced to death.

 Post-trial and appeal

 After the trial, the informant recanted his testimony, saying he had fabricated his account hoping for leniency in his own rape case.
 On appeal, the Florida Supreme Court remanded the case and reversed the decision, on the grounds that there was "considerable doubt that Delbert Tibbs is the man who committed the crimes."
 The court ordered a retrial.
 Tibbs was released in January 1977.
+Without the informant's testimony, convicting Tibbs would be extremely difficult.
+Nadeau was a drug addict and the truck was never found.
 In 1982, the Lee County State Attorney dismissed all charges, ending the chance of a retrial.
+No alternate suspect was ever found.

+In 2006, the prosecutor who chose not to try Tibbs told the Florida Commission on Capital Crimes that "Tibbs, in my opinion, was never an innocent man wrongfully accused.
+He was a lucky human being.
+He was guilty, he was lucky and now he is free.
+His 1974 conviction was not a miscarriage of justice."

 Subsequent campaigning

 After that time Tibbs worked as an anti-death penalty activist.
 He also sought changes in the criminal justice system, especially limits on the use of eyewitness identifications which numerous studies have shown to be unreliable and highly flawed.

 Tibbs was one of six persons featured in the play The Exonerated (2002), based on accounts from death row inmates who were exonerated.
 (See Legacy, below.)
 The authors said that he was one of the inmates who showed belief in something larger to sustain him.
 He had said to them, "I realized if I internalized all the pain, and all the anger, and all the hurt, I'd be dead already."

 Tibbs was among the audience when Governor George Ryan of Illinois and other politicians watched a production of the play.
 Ryan ordered a review of use of the death penalty in Illinois.
 Disturbed by learning more about injustices and a high rate of exonerations, in 2003, before leaving office, Ryan commuted the death sentences of 167 inmates on death row to life imprisonment.
 Later Tibbs was with a group talking to Governor Quinn about injustices in the penal system.

 On February 14, 2011, Tibbs, along with fellow exonerees and anti-death penalty activists, spoke with Illinois Governor Pat Quinn about repealing the death penalty in their state.
 A month later, on March 14, 2011, Quinn signed a bill to repeal the death penalty in Illinois.